Precision by Design

 To supplement preventative controls, 3forge's data acquisition and processing abilities make it easy to develop detective controls that allow supervisors to spot unusual patterns within allowed trading scenarios, including over-trading and off-hours trading of various products.
 Detective controls also offer an additional layer of protection on top of vendor execution tools that may lack the desired degree of granularity in their enforcement.

-In practice, instrument symbology (tickers) is globally accessible across a firm's systems – any trader could pull up almost any stock or derivative.
-Without proper entitlements, a specialist might accidentally trade an unauthorized instrument (e.g. a tech trader unintentionally entering an order for a similarly-tickered healthcare stock or an international listing).
+In practice, instrument symbology (tickers) is globally accessible across a firm's systems, meaning any trader could pull up almost any stock or derivative.
+Without proper entitlements, a specialist might accidentally trade an unauthorized instrument.
 Trader mandate controls are therefore essential: firms implement positive controls that explicitly whitelist the securities or sectors each trader is allowed to trade, blocking any "impermissible trades" at the source.

 Pod Trading and Shared Order Visibility: Collaboration with Control